-In 2012, Goldrich and NyacAU LLC ("NyacAU") formed Goldrich NyacAU Placer LLC ("GNP"), a 50/50 jointventure company, managed by NyacAU, to mine Goldrich's various placer properties at Chandalar.
+Concerning our placer operations, in 2012, Goldrich and NyacAU LLC ("NyacAU") formed Goldrich NyacAU Placer LLC ("GNP"), a 50/50 joint-venture company, managed by NyacAU, to mine Goldrich's various placer properties at Chandalar.
 In 2013, an independent mining permit was received to expand the mining operation from 10 to approximately 350 acres.
-As of 2014, total mining preparation expenditures by GNP were approximately \$18 million and mining expenditures for 2015 are estimated to be \$5 million.
-Except for certain equipment that is under order and is being constructed outside of Alaska, the expanded plant was completed in 2014 and extraction is targeted to begin in June 2015.
-Gold extraction will be approximately from mid-June to mid-September of each year.
 All costs up to commercial production (as defined in the joint venture agreement) are required to be funded by NyacAU and will be paid back from cash flow from gold production (as defined in the joint venture agreement).
+As of 2016, approximately US\$30.8 million had been invested in the joint venture for capital expenditures and working capital and approximately \$7.0 million had been paid back from revenue from operations.
+Total production in 2016 was 8,227 ounces of fine gold compared to 3,857 ounces in 2015.

-During the last several years, weak financial markets have been an important factor affecting the level of our exploration activities and we were unable to obtain sufficient finances for drilling exploration in 2013 and 2014, but conducted an airborne radiometric and magnetic survey over the entire property.
-As the placer mine nears completion, we look forward to internal cash flow and additional opportunities for financing that will give us a unique advantage for growth over other junior mining exploration companies.
+Concerning exploration, during the last several years, weak financial markets have been an important factor affecting the level of our exploration activities and we were unable to obtain sufficient finances for drilling exploration in 2014, 2015, and 2016, but conducted an airborne radiometric and magnetic survey over the entire property.
+As the placer mine begins commercial production (as defined in the joint venture agreement), we look forward to internal cash flow and additional opportunities for financing that will give us a unique advantage for growth over other junior mining exploration companies.
 We also intend to list our shares on a recognized stock exchange in Canada in addition to maintaining our listing on the OTCQB in the United States.
 We believe these factors will increase our access to financial markets and positively affect our ability to raise the funds necessary to add value to our property and increase shareholder value.